mariasantosfdez/mariasantosfdez.github.io/_pages/publications.md

 ---

 ### Refereed Journal Publications
+- **María Santos**, Gennaro Notomista, Siddharth Mayya, and Magnus Egerstedt. "[Interactive Multi-Robot Painting Through Colored Motion Trails](https://www.frontiersin.org/articles/10.3389/frobt.2020.580415/abstract)", *Frontiers in Robotics and AI, Robotic Control Systems*, accepted.

-- **María Santos** and Magnus Egerstedt.
-"From Motions to Emotions: Can the Fundamental Emotions be Expressed in a Robot Swarm?", *International Journal of Social Robotics*, under review. arXiv preprint available at: [1903.12118](https://arxiv.org/abs/1903.12118).
+- **María Santos** and Magnus Egerstedt. "[From Motions to Emotions: Can the Fundamental Emotions be Expressed in a Robot Swarm?](https://link.springer.com/article/10.1007/s12369-020-00665-6)", *International Journal of Social Robotics*, July 2020.

 - **María Santos**, Yancy Diaz-Mercado, and Magnus Egerstedt. "[Coverage Control for Multi-Robot Teams With Heterogeneous Sensing Capabilities](https://ieeexplore.ieee.org/abstract/document/8255576)". *Robotics and Automation Letters*, Vol. 3, No. 2, pp. 919-925, April 2018.